greatxue/coding_language/cpp_tut/17_cpp_graph.md

 ### 17.2.3 Define classes for each component

 This design uses the `Node` and `Arc` classes to define the structure.
-In this model, clients define **subclasses of the supplied types** to particularize the graph data structure to their own application. *Inheritance* is applied.
+In this model, clients define **subclasses of the supplied types** to particularize the graph data structure to their own application. *Inheritance* is applied, which will be introduced later.

 ```cpp
 class Node;